theerfan/Q/Open_Hackathon.md

 Specifically, this issue should contain:

 1. The name of your team (matching the name used on the [QML Challenge](QML_Challenges.md) Scoreboard).
+2. A brief description of your project (1-2 paragraphs).
-2. A hyperlink to an explanatory presentation of your team’s hackathon project in a non-technical form (e.g., video, blog post, jupyter notebook, website, slideshow, etc.).
+3. A hyperlink to an explanatory presentation of your team’s hackathon project in a non-technical form (e.g., video, blog post, jupyter notebook, website, slideshow, etc.).
-3. A hyperlink to the final source code for your team's hackathon project (e.g., a GitHub repo).
+4. A hyperlink to the final source code for your team's hackathon project (e.g., a GitHub repo).

 ---